manassaloi/manassaloi.github.io/_posts/2021-04-11-chasing-unicorns.markdown

 What I am getting at is that valuation is a leading metric pumped by investor enthusiasm.
 And there are boom and bust cycles that are a function of interest rates.

 I love that this enthusiasm will lead to more people starting up.
 People taking risks.
 Getting liquidity.
-Our Indian startup ecosystem is also much more matured now.
+Our Indian startup ecosystem is also much more mature now.
 So many amazing startups, founders, and early employees building world-class products.

 But it is too early to celebrate Unicorn face valuations.